Clorisyuxw/Payroll_HRIS_Integration_Project/README.md

 * Processed attendance and payroll data using Python and Pandas.
 * Analysed payroll readiness outcomes and exception rates.
 * Produced payroll reporting datasets for management reporting.
-* Developed Tableau dashboards to support payroll decision-making and workforce reporting.
+* Developed interactive Power BI dashboards to support payroll decision-making and workforce reporting.

 ---